UCL-CCS/TIES_MD/docs/_sources/tutorial.rst.txt

 Getting started
 ---------------

-``TIES MD`` is a package which is intended to be used on the command line and submitted to a HPC system.
+``TIES MD`` is a package for the preparation, running and analysis of binding free energy calculations.
 In this document we will outline what commands should be run to calculate binding free energies.
 To start with any free energy calculations we must first outline what are the expected input files to the ``TIES MD`` program.